 The department seeks to meet the individual needs of each student over a four-year period.
-Students who wish to challenge themselves and are motivated to pursue a more in-depth exploration of the author's craft in literature may opt to enroll in the Advanced Placement Literature course during senior year.
-Pre-AP skills are incorporated into courses earlier in the sequence to prepare students interested in working at the college level during senior year.
+Students who wish to challenge themselves and are motivated to pursue a more in-depth exploration of the author's craft in literature may opt to enroll in the Language and Literature courses during their junior and senior years.
+Pre-AP skills are incorporated into courses earlier in the sequence to prepare students interested in working at the college level.